tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 2. Everyone Do: Running Jupyter Notebooks in the Cloud with Amazon SageMaker (30 min)

-In this activity, students will learn what Amazon SageMaker is and how they can start running Jupyter notebooks in the Cloud using Amazon SageMaker Studio.
-This activity begins with a short presentation of Amazon SageMaker using the lesson slides.
-It concludes with a collaborative demo where you will guide the students throughout the process of getting started with this cloud service.
+In this activity, students will learn about Amazon SageMaker and how to run Jupyter notebooks in the cloud using Amazon SageMaker Studio.
+After giving a short presentation on Amazon SageMaker with the lesson slides, you will guide students through the process of getting started with the cloud service via a collaborative demo.

 **Files:**